leonis13579/Excursion360-Builder/README.md

 ```

 *P.S.
 It may fail some assertions when first opened, so try reopen Unity*

-### As source
-If you can't / don't want to use unity modules, code can be downloaded as sources archive.

 ## How to use
 1. **Tour Creator > New Tour**.
 New scene will be created.